 When you think of a book club, chances are you’re picturing half a dozen people in a sitting room, sipping tea.
 But how’s this for a book club: 218 elementary school kids so excited about reading that they came to school early to talk about a book.

-That was the scene at Lakewood Creek Elementary School last week, as educators there kicked off their new regular series of book discussions.
+That was the scene at last week, as educators there kicked off their new regular series of book discussions.
 Fifth grade teacher Tim Harris, who helped organize the event, said he was hoping to get 100 students from grades three through five to take part, so he was very happy with the turnout.

-The new book club was inspired by author Steven Layne, who visited the Oswego School District last month.
+The new book club was inspired by author Steven Layne, who last month.
 Layne suggested several ideas to build kids’ interest in reading, and one of them stuck with Harris: find a popular teacher or faculty member, Layne said, and have that person pick a book.
 Kids will be more inclined to read if someone they already like and respect is excited about it too, Layne said.